Samsung's Galaxy S20 Ultra raises the bar on phones in 8 ways

 Let's get the basics out of the way.
 The Galaxy S20 models are three different screen sizes and prices:

 Preorders for all three models start Feb.
 21 and arrive in stores on March 6.
-(We'll add prices for the UK and Australia when we have them.
-Release dates are usually the same.)
+(March 13 for the UK.
+We'll add prices for Australia when we have them.)

 The Galaxy S20 includes only the Sub 6 version of 5G, which offers broad coverage but no speed bursts over 1Gbps.
 The Galaxy S20 Plus and S20 Ultra offer both Sub-6 and mmWave, which includes those massive speed bursts in select areas.
 (There's one exception here: Verizon is planning to release a special version of the standard Galaxy S20 in the second quarter of the year that will include mmWave.)